 - History buffs may like to visit the Teylers Museum, the Netherlands oldest museum founded in 1778.

-- For those more interested in outdoor activities, consider one of the Haarlem canal tours or a bike ride through the tulip fields.
+- For those more interested in outdoor activities, consider one of the Haarlem Canal Tours or a bike ride.

 - Tour Haarlem with a professional Haarlem travel guide (you can book a private tour through Viator) or wander the city sights on your own to find hidden gems, historic buildings or quirky sights (like the Haarlem Red Light District).

-If budget is a concern, we have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
+If budget is a concern, we have found that staying in Airbnb Apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
 Haarlem holiday apartments can also be searched on Airbnb, (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!), FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.
+Budget travelers can also search for Haarlem Hostels.

 Getting from Amsterdam Central to Haarlem